"Moving in the Dark"

 "Because I want you!"
 Scott shouted back at her.

 Cora felt her heart skip a beat and heard his do the same.
-By the rush of blood to his cheeks, he hadn't exactly meant it the way he'd said it.
+He hadn't exactly meant it the way he'd said it by the way the blood rushed to his cheeks.
 But the words were on the table and there was no taking them back now.

-"Look," Scott said, swallowing hard.
-"What I mean is that I want both of you.
+"Look," Scott said with a gulp.
+"That I mean is that I want both of you.
 For different reasons, yeah.
 But both of you."

 Cora dropped her arms and looked away.
 She took a couple of steps into the grass and sat down, facing away from him.
 She knew the rest of this conversation would be easier for her if she didn't have to look at him.